overblog/GraphQLBundle/docs/events/index.md

 *Event:* `graphql.post_executor`

-This event can be listen to set custom error handling and formatting, it can also be use to add information to `extensions` section.
+Used to set custom error handling and formatting.
+It can also be used to add information to the `extensions` section.

-For example:
+Example:

-* How to add `credits` entry in `extensions` section
+* Add a `credits` entry in the `extensions` section

     ```yaml
     App\EventListener\Credits: